Death of Jeffrey Epstein: Autopsy report and criticism

-On August 16, Sampson announced that Epstein's death had been ruled a suicide by hanging.
+On August 16, Sampson announced that Epstein's death had been ruled a suicide via hanging.
 Later, conflicting reports said the injuries Epstein sustained were as consistent, if not more so, with strangulation or homicide as with suicide.
 Sampson's report found there was no foul play in his death.
 Three of Epstein's lawyers expressed their dissatisfaction with Sampson's conclusion, having hired forensic pathologist Michael Baden to observe the autopsy; they said they would initiate their own investigation and provide a more detailed statement in the future.
 Baden observed Sampson's autopsy when it was conducted; after the autopsy he said he could not comment because of gag orders filed by Sampson's office and Epstein's estate.